-These are items that we’ll use again and again in our recipes over the course of the summer.
+These are items that we’ll use again and again, to make delicious, healthy, well-rounded meals.
 You probably have many of these in your cupboards, already!
 We also cover our favorite kitchen tools and websites for recipe inspiration.

 - Black Beans